EvelynAkeyo/Employee-Salary-App/README.md

-Here’s a polished version of something very similar you can use (same style, but rewritten and clean for GitHub or a portfolio project):

----

 # 💼 EmployeeSalaryApp 📊

 A modern Android application built with Material Design that calculates employee net salary based on progressive tax brackets, with support for multiple currencies and local history tracking.